-An organization nominates a person(s) for the function of OP and this person(s) has the responsibility of fulfilling the ToR of OPs; each nominee will indicate if it is global, regional or global and regional, along with their organization's thematic focus area.
+An organization nominates a person(s) to represent the organization in the function of OP and this person(s) has the responsibility of fulfilling the ToR of OPs; each nominee will indicate if it is global, regional or global and regional, along with their organization's thematic focus area.

 If an organization is not complying with the ToR, the OPs will decide if the organization needs to step down.
 It is up to the other OPs to decide if they call for special elections or wait to the next period of elections.

-The WMG can elect a minimum of 4 OPs and maximum of 9 OPs, out of the nominated organisations.
-Terms are 2 years.
+The WMG voting membership can elect a minimum of 4 OPs and maximum of 10 OPs, out of the nominated organisations.
+Terms are 2 years (generally beginning in January).

-In total, we ideally strive to have 9 OPs: two global co-chairs (one North/one South) and one OP per region in order to ensure geographical representation, selected from among the regions: (1) Africa, (2) Asia, (3) the Middle East & North Africa, (4) Europe & Central Asia, (5) Latin America and the Caribbean, (6) North America (preferably NY based), and 7) Pacific Small Island States.
+In total, we ideally strive to have 10 OPs: two global co-chairs (one North (based in NY)/one South preferably) and one OP per region in order to ensure geographical representation, selected from among the regions: (1) Anglophone Africa, (2) Asia, (3) Arab States (4) Europe & Central Asia, (5) Francophone Africa, (6) Latin America and the Caribbean, (7) North America, and (8) Pacific Small Island States.